 What would be considered for funding?

-- Lifesaving equipment such as: AED, Jaws of Life, CO detecting equipment, thermal imaging cameras, pediatric IV kits, night vision cameras, job related safety gear including masks, helmets, coveralls and fire resistant suits, ballistic vests, etc.
+- Lifesaving equipment such as AED, Jaws of Life, CO and natural gas measuring equipment, thermal imaging cameras, pediatric IV kits, night-vision cameras and job-related safety gear, including masks, helmets, coveralls and fire resistant suits, ballistic vests, etc.

-Emergency generators, capital projects such as; new buildings and large vehicle purchases, real estate, endowments, software, T-shirts or other promotional items, travel fees, stipends and/or meals.
+Not considered for funding: emergency generators; capital projects such as new buildings and large vehicle purchases; real estate; endowments; software; T-shirts or other promotional items; travel fees; stipends and/or meals.

 Apply between May 1, 2019 - June 15, 2019.
 Winners are notified by August 31, 2019.